-The question before the Senate when a nomination is called up is "will the Senate advise and consent to this nomination?"
-Only a majority of Senators present and voting, a quorum being present, is required to approve a nomination.
-Senate rules place no limit on how long a nomination may be debated, and ending consideration could require invoking cloture.
-On April 6, 2017, the Senate reinterpreted Rule XXII in order to allow cloture to be invoked on nominations by a majority of Senators voting, including Supreme Court justice nominations.
-This expanded the results of similar actions taken by the Senate in November 2013, which changed the cloture vote requirement to a majority for nomination to a vote could still require a multi-day cloture process, but it no longer requires the support of three-fifths of the Senate (typically 60 Senators).
-A 113th Congress standing order that had reduced post-cloture consideration time for many nominations has expired.
-Now all nominations are subject to a maximum of 30 hours of consideration post-cloture.
+After a nomination has been called up, the question before the Senate is "will the Senate advise and consent to this nomination?"
+A majority of Senators voting is required to approve a nomination.
+However, Senate rules place no limit on how long a nomination may be debated, and ending consideration could require invoking cloture.
+On April 6, 2017, the Senate reinterpreted Rule XXII in order to allow cloture to be invoked on nominations to the Supreme Court by a majority of Senators voting.
+This expanded the results of similar actions taken by the Senate in November 2013, which changed the cloture vote requirement to a majority for nominations other than to the Supreme Court.
+After the 2013 decision, the number of nominations subjected to a cloture process increased.